scramjetorg/platform-docs/README.md

 Before running your first Sequence let's have a quick look what's inside the Sequence package.

 We have prepared for you a simple JavaScript sample Sequence "hello-snowman".
-This Sequence is available in the directory `samples/hello-snowman` in this repository.
+This Sequence is available in the directory `javascript/hello-snowman` in the [Scramjet Cloud Platform Samples repository](https://github.com/scramjetorg/platform-samples).

 In this directory you will find two files:

 * `package.json` - manifest file that describes this particular Sequence
 * `index.js` - file containing main application logic.